Dannomac/techprivacy.net/pages/software/password-manager.md

 It supports most browsers.

 ### KeyPassXC
-KeePassXC is an open source fork of the now discontinued KeePass.
+KeePassXC is an open source fork of the now discontinued KeePassX.
 It stores passwords in an encrypted database file on your local filesystem.
 You can store the database file on a secure cloud provider.